AstraMorningstar/Morningstar-Festivity-render-assistant/README.md

 Advantage:extremely easy to use, support multiple characters

 Guide
+Every button is useful!!

 Put the required texture(Lightmaps/ramps) in the tex folder of the characters

-Import the character The addon can only import PMX character, use better FBX if you are using an FBX model
+Import the character - The addon can only import PMX character, use better FBX if you are using an FBX model

 Click all the button in order